gustavoalito/BeCode/Linux-Server-Client-Project/Report.md

 The script will log its operations in the log file `/var/log/backup.log`, including errors.

+*NOTE: If a backup is ever needed to be restored, use the command `tar xvpfz backup.tgz -C /` inside the backup folder.

 ---

 ## Setting up the client machine (Linux Mint)